-Graduates of the Alfred MBA- Business Administration track are prepared to enter management roles in a variety of business settings, and to ethically lead, inspire, and be an agent of change in the fast paced business world of the 21st century.
+Graduates of the Alfred MBA-Business Administration track are prepared to enter management roles in a variety of business settings, and to ethically lead, inspire, and be an agent of change in the fast paced business world of the 21st century.
 The MBA prepares students with the knowledge and skills increasingly viewed as critical for business success, especially the growing need for knowledge of sustainability practices in MBA education.

-The MBA curriculum has three components: undergraduate-level foundation courses, graduate business core courses and graduate electives.
+The MBA curriculum has three components: undergraduate-level foundation courses, graduate business core courses, and graduate electives.
 The 18 credits of foundation courses introduce the functional areas of business practice.
 These courses are completed at the undergraduate level prior to starting the program, or as part of the program.
 Typically, students who have an undergraduate major or minor in a business field have already completed foundation requirements and may be able to complete the graduate courses (core and electives) in one year of full-time study.
-Students without prior foundations course can be accepted into the MBA program and complete foundation requirements prior to moving into the graduate coursework.
+Students without prior foundation courses can be accepted into the MBA program and begin the program by taking foundation courses prior to moving into the graduate coursework.

 Foundation Courses (Undergraduate Pre-requisites): Total: 18 credits

-Statistics 3
+Business Statistics 3

 Organizational Behavior 3

-Marketing 3
+Marketing Principles 3

-Corporate Finance 3
+Managerial Finance 3

-Managerial Accounting 3
+Financial Accounting 3

 Operations Management 3